Xiaorui-Huang/uniqlo_tracker/readme.md

-# UNIQLO Price and Stock Tracker
+# UNIQLO Realtime Price and Inventory Tracker
+***via phone notifications, so you'll always get the best price and before it's sold out***

 This Python script monitors the prices, stock status, and quantities of UNIQLO products.
 It sends notifications to an ntfy.sh topic whenever there's a change in price, stock status, or quantity (if low on stock).